 - Personal losses due to theft or injury

-- Job-related expenses—if your employer did not reimburse you
+- Job-related expenses… as long as your employer did not reimburse you

 - Union dues